Beach lookout

 Advertising

-You know the landmarks and the laid-back culture, but there are plenty more things to do in Australia than kissing koalas and yelling ‘g’day mate’.
-Australia is a nature lover’s paradise, with highly sought-after food experiences and an impressive cultural heritage to boot.
+You know the landmarks and the laid-back culture, but there are plenty more top things to do in Australia than kissing koalas and yelling ‘g’day mate’.
+We're a nature lover’s paradise, with highly sought-after food experiences and an impressive cultural heritage to boot.

+Our team (including Travel & News Editor Melissa Woodley) have sifted through every attraction, experience, event and landmark our nation has to offer and put together the only Aussie bucket list you'll ever need.
 Whether you want to get amongst art parties in small coastal cities, see fairy penguins scurry across sandy beaches or watch the sunrise over Sydney Harbour from a kayak, there’s so much to explore across this incredible country.
-You’ll no doubt find something to inspire a holiday Down Under with our guide to all the best things you need to do right now in Australia.
+Here's our guide to all the best things to do in Australia right now.

 🇦🇺 The top tourist attractions in Australia